sictweb/bti425-2020/notes/angular-get-started.md

 Return to the [GETTING STARTED](https://angular.io/guide/quickstart) documentation topic.

 In the instructions above, we have taken you through the first few screenfuls.
-Now it's time to read/scan the remaining content on this page.
+Now it's time to read/scan the remaining content on this page, starting with [Step 4](https://angular.io/guide/quickstart#first-component).

 Take your time.
-While you are doing this, inspect the source code in your editor (Visual Studio Code).
+While you are doing this, inspect the source code in your editor.

 Here are some of the highlights that you should be looking for:
 * The code for your app lives in the `src` folder